Answered: Does CBD Show Up on Drug Test?

 Tests can be performed using immunoassay techniques, gas chromatography or a combination of gas chromatography/mass spectrometry (GC/MS).
 These different methods offer variable precision as well.
 Much like the substance being tested, the more precise tests take more time and cost more.

-Originally developed for use by parents concerned about what children and teens may be up to, these marijuana drug tests use dipsticks and color-strips of the Immunoassay variety.
+Originally developed for use by parents concerned about what children.
+And teens may be up to, these marijuana drug tests use dipsticks and color-strips of the Immunoassay variety.

 These tests don’t hold much sway in a legal sense.
-They’re used as precursors to determine if further testing will be worthwhile.
+They’re used as something to determine if further testing will be worthwhile.
 Basically, these tests are used to rule out use, not rule in use.

 Dipstick tests commonly require a second sample.
-Cup tests with built-in strips are designed to indicate in one area and keep the other portion of the specimens for review in a lab using other methods.
+Cup tests with built-in strips are designed to indicate in one area.
+And keep the other portion of the specimens for review in a lab using other methods.

 Instant tests are exclusively urine related.

-Urine-based marijuana drug tests take a sample, often collected in a sealed plastic cup and done up with tamper evident tape, and splits it into two portions.
+Urine-based marijuana drug tests take a sample, often collected in a sealed plastic cup.
+And done up with tamper evident tape, and splits it into two portions.
 The first portion is screened using immunoassay analyzers.
 If there is a positive, a confirmation is obtained through GC/MS using the second portion.

 Saliva-based marijuana drug tests can only detect usage of substances within a narrow timeframe.
-For marijuana products, this is no more than 24 hours unless a person is a heavy user, which can create a build up that can last a little longer.
-Saliva tests work like urine tests with immunoassay analysis first and GC/MS for confirmation of any positive hit on the first portion.
+For marijuana products, this is no more than 24 hours unless a person is a heavy user.
+Which can create a build up that can last a little longer.
+Saliva tests work like urine tests with immunoassay analysis first.
+And GC/MS for confirmation of any positive hit on the first portion.

-Workplaces seem to be doing more saliva testing because it’s better for detecting on the job use, rather than after-work recreational use.
+Workplaces seem to be doing more saliva testing because it’s better for detecting on the job use.
+Rather than after-work recreational use.
 Management can collect samples quickly and without numerous pieces of specialized equipment.
-Together these conveniences are backed up by saliva being a strong test with a middle degree of accuracy in the spectrum.
+Together these conveniences are backed up by saliva being a strong test.
+With a middle degree of accuracy in the spectrum.

-Hair based marijuana drug tests have a high degree of accuracy, and they also have a high retention time.
+Hair based marijuana drug tests have a high degree of accuracy.
+And they also have a high retention time.
 The highest retention time because metabolites get deposited into hair after going through the bloodstream.

 Hair tests measure for roughly 90 days which is measured in 1 and 1/2 inch amounts from the scalp.
 A hair test cuts the hair near the scalp and then liquifies the hair to be subjected to GC/MS testing.

-Hair tests are more expensive than urine tests so they normally are only done in high volume or high-value industries such as the casino industry.
+Hair tests are more expensive than urine tests so they normally are only done in high volume.
+Or high-value industries such as the casino industry.

-Blood used for a marijuana drug test works on the same principles as other tests but have a higher degree of accuracy because of the purity of samples.
+Blood used for a marijuana drug test works on the same principles as other tests.
+But have a higher degree of accuracy because of the purity of samples.
 Other tests take a substance and then process it to some extent to be fed into machines and devices.
 Most commonly these are liquids and gasses, which blood already is.

 Blood testing doesn’t occur often because taking blood is viewed as more obtrusive than other methods.
 Because blood is a volatile fluid which is considered a bio-hazard, it has to be collected by trained professionals.
 Job sites are often underequipped for this kind of testing.